Mano Negra (wrestler)

-Jesús Reza Rosales (born January 15, 1951) is a Mexican Luchador, or professional wrestler, best known under the ring name Mano Negra.
-Mano Negra is Spanish for "The Black Hand" and is taken from the Spanish anarchist organisation La Mano Negra.
+Jesús Reza Rosales (born January 15, 1951) is a Mexican professional wrestler, best known under the ring name Mano Negra.
+Mano Negra is Spanish for "The Black Hand" and is taken from the Spanish anarchist organization La Mano Negra.
 Rosales is a former two time holder of the NWA World Welterweight Championship, two time holder of the NWA World Light Heavyweight Championship, and the Mexican National Light Heavyweight Championship while working for Empresa Mexicana de Lucha Libre (EMLL).
 He also worked for the Universal Wrestling Association (UWA) where he held the UWA World Junior Light Heavyweight Championship and for the World Wrestling Association (WWA) where he held the WWA Lightweight Championship.
-Mano Negra was originally an Enmascarado, or masked wrestler, but lost a Lucha de Apuesta, bet match, to Atlantis in the main event of CMLL's 60th Anniversary Show and was forced to unmask.
+Mano Negra was originally an masked wrestler, but lost a Lucha de Apuesta, bet match, to Atlantis in the main event of CMLL's 60th Anniversary Show and was forced to unmask.